 In which round should I apply?

-Applicants are encouraged to apply as early as possible, provided that you do not sacrifice the quality of your application to do so.
+Apply when you are at your strongest.
 If you find that you need more time to revise your essays or to retake the GMAT, for example, you should definitely take the extra time to do so.
 If you apply in Round 1, we will review your application earlier, so you may receive an interview invitation and/or admission earlier.
 The Consortium determines the application deadlines so that you can plan accordingly for submitting your Consortium application to all member schools for which you wish to apply.